 I love to read on my Kindle.
 I am a fan of Thrillers, Suspense and Mystery.
-My simple pleasure are Verse Novels.
+My simple pleasure are Verse Novels and Poetry.
 Always on the side is a cup of Earl Grey Tea.
-I am a HR Specialist, Pilates/Yoga instructor and a mother of a 12 year old.
-I post Reviews on Amazon, LibraryThing, Goodreads and here on my blog.
+I am a HR Specialist, Pilates/Yoga instructor and a mother of a 13 year old.
+I post Reviews on Amazon, LibraryThing, Goodreads, Facebook and here on my blog.
 I live in Bermuda.

 I Want More Book Challenge 2011: Go here to join, there are 23 bloggers so far.
 Thank you